film movements

 Poetic Realism is not as tightly unified as French Impressionism or Soviet Montage, and is more of a tendency than a film movement.
 Poetic Realism didn't aim for the "socio-realism of the documentary", but rather "recreated realism," stylized and studio-bound.
 Main characters of the movement typically lives on the periphery of society, either as unemployed members of the working class or as criminals, reflecting their fatalistic outlook on life.

-A significant film movement that emerged in Indian, Parallel Cinema movement started as a response to the dominance of mainstream Bollywood cinema.
-Rooted in realism, social commentary and experimental storytelling, it sought to authentically depict everyday life and address pressing societal issues.
+A significant film movement that originated in Indian, Parallel Cinema movement started as a response to the dominance of mainstream Bollywood cinema.
+Rooted in realism, social commentary and experimental storytelling, it sought to authentically depict everyday life and address societal issues.
 Filmmakers of this movement used non-professional actors and real locations, providing a stark contrast to the glamour of Bollywood.
-It was heavily influenced by Italian Neorealist cinema.
+Parallel Cinema was heavily influenced by Italian Neorealist cinema.

 Characterized by its innovative storytelling, intellectual depth and strong artistic expression, Polish Film School produced some of the most celebrated filmmakers in cinematic history.
 Pioneers like Andrzej Wajda, Andrzej Munkand and Krzysztof Kieslowski crafted films that offered profound insights into the human condition, often through allegorical and symbolic narratives.

-Emerged in the late 1950s, they shared a common goal of capturing reality in its most unfiltered form.
+Both movements unfolded in the late 1950s, they shared a common goal of capturing reality in its most unfiltered form.
 Direct Cinema, pioneered in the United States, used lightweight equipment to observe events spontaneously, offering an untouched and authentic experience.
-Cinéma Vérité, originating in France, embraces a more subjective and participatory approach, acknowledging the filmmaker’s presence and allowing for interpretations.
+Cinema Verite, originating in France, embraces a more subjective and participatory approach, acknowledging the filmmaker’s presence and allowing for interpretations.